pankajrajdeo/figchat/chainlit.md

 # Welcome to LungMAP scExplore! 🌟🧬

 Hi there, Researcher! 👋 We're thrilled to have you here.
-LungMAP scExplore is a specialized assistant designed to help you explore and visualize **single-cell RNA-seq (scRNA-seq) datasets** from LungMAP.
+LungMAP scExplore is a specialized assistant designed to help you explore and visualize **single-cell RNA-seq (scRNA-seq) datasets** from LungMAP with a wide array of plotting capabilities.

 ## What is LungMAP scExplore? 🤔

 LungMAP scExplore is your go-to assistant for:
 - **Exploring LungMAP Datasets:** Gain insights into the metadata and structure of datasets.
-- **Generating Visualizations:** Create UMAP Cluster plots to uncover patterns and relationships.
+- **Generating Visualizations:** Create a variety of plots—including UMAP plots, heatmaps, violin plots, dot plots, cell frequency boxplots, gene interaction networks, Venn diagrams, and UpSet plots—to uncover patterns and relationships.
-- **Comparing Studies:** Analyze key differences between datasets like the **Fetal BPD Study** and the **Infant BPD Study**.
+- **Comparing Studies:** Analyze key differences between datasets like the **Fetal BPD Study** and the **Infant BPD Study** with advanced comparative tools.
-- **Future Capabilities:** Stay tuned for exciting advanced visualizations and features, including **heatmaps**, **violin plots**, **dot plots**, and **gene interaction networks**.
-We’re also working on **comparative analysis tools** to help you uncover key differences between datasets, enhanced metadata insights for deeper exploration.
-Your feedback and suggestions are critical in shaping these developments!
+- **Advanced Analysis:** Use comparative analysis tools and enhanced metadata insights for deeper exploration and uncovering subtle nuances in the data.

 ---